First Year CS Guide

 Finding your community

 The University of Toronto is a diverse campus with students from around the world and from every walk of life.
 People are unique and share different beliefs and values.
 There is a community for everyone.
-No matter your race, sexuality or religion you should feel like you belong.
-This is a two way street.
-Treat people with respect, accept opposing views, show compassion and kindness.
+No matter your race, sexuality, or religion, you should feel like you belong.
+This is a two-way street.
+Treat people with respect, accept opposing views, and show compassion and kindness.
 The actions you take make our community more inclusive and more diverse.
 Being good to each other comes with action.
-That means not attacking each other in comments/piazza posts when you disagree or angry, that means not harassing women (or anyone for that matter) in our community, and that even means calling out others when you do see this kind of bad behavior and course correcting.
+That means not attacking each other in comments/piazza posts when you disagree or are angry, that means not harassing anyone in our community, and that even means calling out others when you do see this kind of bad behavior and course correcting.

 We all need to work together and listen to each other.
 Listen, empathize, and act.

-Unfortunately, racism and prejudice exists, even at an academic institution like UofT.
+Unfortunately, racism and prejudice exist, even at an academic institution like UofT.
 I hope that people reading this will think about these statements and their actions.
-If you feel like you don't belong remember that there are groups, communities and good people on campus that can help you.
+If you feel like you don't belong, remember that there are groups, communities, and good people on campus that can help you.
 Never lose faith in humanity.

 How to Get Involved

 Having a school/life balance is especially important when you’re in university.
-While there may be an immense pressure from academics, you should make sure you give time to yourself as well.
-You can check out this huge list of clubs and student groups which you can join check this link, or visit the clubs fair during the first week of classes.
+While there may be immense pressure from academics, you should make sure you give time to yourself as well.
+You can check out this huge list of clubs and student groups, which you can join check this link or visit the clubs fair during the first week of classes.
 For more CS related clubs, do check our list of CS clubs here (it will be updated soon).

-You might also want to consider joining a FLC (First Year Learning Community).
-Basically, you get a group of other students who are taking the same Computer Science courses as you, and you get an upper-year mentor along with department members who will help guide you though your courses, uni, and life in general.
-It helps you make some friends, be in the know, and get some real mentorship.
+You might also want to consider joining an FLC (First Year Learning Community).
+Basically, you get a group of other students who are taking the same Computer Science courses as you, and you get an upper-year mentor along with department members who will help guide you through your courses, uni, and life in general.
+It’ll help you make some friends, be in the know, and get some real mentorship.
 Check out more info and apply here.
+Note that you can only apply for these in the summer – apply early!

 There are also lots of events which you can attend and participate in – follow us on Facebook and Instagram to get updates on all the events which the CSSU runs!